tunapro1234/dutch/README.md

 ### Gameplay
 On each turn, a player:
+1. **Optional**: Discard any pairs of known matching cards (before drawing)
-1. Draws a card from the deck
+2. Draws a card from the deck or discard pile
-2. Chooses one action:
+3. Chooses one action:
    - **Discard** the drawn card
    - **Swap** the drawn card with one of their face-down cards
    - **Use special ability** (if the card is a Jack or Queen)
-   - **Discard matches** (if they have cards matching the drawn card's value)
+4. **Optional**: Discard any pairs of known matching cards (after actions)

 ### Special Cards
 - **Red Kings** (♥K, ♦K): Worth 0 points